Home

 Your input is always valued, and fostered dogs have a much better chance of finding permanent homes because we can be more accurate about their needs and with your help ensure that the right home is found for the dog.

 A fostered dog may be with a carer for a short time, or for several weeks or months.
 This will depend on how soon the dog is assessed as ready for rehoming, and whether there is an enquiry from a home that is suitable.
-Rochdale Dog Rescue's rehoming policy states that all dogs will be neutered and vaccinated (they are microchipped before leaving the pound), and all potential homes are vetted thoroughly.
+Rochdale Dog Rescue's rehoming policy states that all dogs will be neutered. vaccinated and microchipped, and all potential homes are vetted thoroughly.
 Fosterers are asked to welcome potential new owners, once vetted by Rochdale Dog Rescue, to visit the fostered dog in their home.

 What sort of dogs need fostering?